JUMP TO A TOPIC

 Connect With Dr. Hassan at National Cancer Institute

 Dr. Hassan’s value to mesothelioma patients is as a researcher and through clinical trials.
-He is part of many studies into new therapies, such as LMB-100 and CRS-207.
+He is part of many studies into new therapies.
 Anti-mesothelin drugs are proving effective at slowing down disease growth and spread.

 If you’d like to enroll in one of Dr. Hassan’s studies at the National Cancer Institute, reach out to our patient advocate team.
 Karen Ritter, our registered nurse and lead advocate, is your best ally in finding a trial.
 Email her at karen@mesotheliomaguide.com.